contentful/field-editors/packages/rich-text/README.md

 ## ⚠️ Important: Package Configuration

 Due to peer dependency resolution in npm, you must add the following to your `package.json` to ensure compatible versions are installed:
+This is a temporary workaround until we have upgraded the underlying rich text packages.

 **For npm:**